lavaniab/Hackbright-Project/README.md

 ### Search
 ### Create picture table to upload more than one picture, not limited to an entry
 ### Thumbnail images

+# Screenshot Directory

+### There are screenshots in the screenshot directory to see a sample of each page.